DanielGibsonDev/hygraph-react-useQuery-example/uix-basic-input/README.md

 [Join our Slack](https://slack.hygraph.com)

-This is a simple `<input />` that can be added to Hygraph as a UI extension.
+This is a simple `<input />` that can be added to Hygraph as a UI extension

 ## How to Use